stewthestew/run/README.md

 print("Done!")
 ```

-Now we are executing a shell script
+Now we are executing a shell script (Decided by $SHELL environment variable)
 ```runit
 #!shell
 echo "Hello world"